crate/crate/docs/general/builtins/scalar-functions.rst

 ---------------------

-The ``CURRENT_TIMESTAMP`` expression returns the timestamp in milliseconds since epoch at the time the SQL statement was handled.
+The ``CURRENT_TIMESTAMP`` expression returns the timestamp in milliseconds since midnight UTC at the time the SQL statement was handled.
 Therefore, the same timestamp value is returned for every invocation of a single statement.

 Synopsis::